 I found it very difficult to rank my five favorite museums, since I tend to be a fan of almost all museums.
 History museums especially intrigue me, since even a small, budget-conscious museum can have incredible stories to tell.
 So I tried to pick the ones I would happily get lost in over and over again and still discover new fascinating nuggets of information.

-If you don’t see your favorite museum, feel free to comment, because I know there are so many wonderful museums I have yet to explore.
+If you don’t see your favorite museum, feel free to comment, because I know there are so many wonderful museums to get lost in that I have yet to explore.

 The Field Museum